-- The partners/members are protected by the limited liability nature of the entity. - The partners/members are taxed on their individual share of the total profits of the partnership as a selfemployed individual.
-Thus there is no tax advantage - A copy of the partnership accounts has to be submitted to Companies House and must be in a format that complies with the Statutory Regulations.
+- The partners/members are protected by the limited liability nature of the entity. - A copy of the partnership accounts has to be submitted to Companies House and must be in a format that complies with the Statutory Regulations. - The tax treatment of an LLP is the same as that for a traditional partnership with the partners/members subject to income tax on their individual share of the LLP's total profits.
+So again, a barrister only LLP has no tax advantage over the traditional self-employed barrister.